lilca/tEXT-iNSERTEr/README.md

 ```

 Explanations:
- * 'tirc' creates Makefile for the files into the specified directory()は引数のディレクトリをベースとして、Makefilecaution about the overwriting)
+ * 'tirc' creates Makefile for 'tir' files in the specified directory.(Caution about the overwriting Makefile)
- *
+ * A html tag '<h1>Hey!</h1>' has achieved description of the nesting structure.

 Deference of `sed` command
 ===
 You think that, `tir` command is not necessary because the combinations of `sed` command & shell script are able to give same result?

 I answer you that "That's right!
 Maybe.
-I don't know the specific method.".
+But I don't know the specific method.".

 I designed `tir` as complicated descriptions is not necessary.